-As one of the world’s most recognized masters of the euphonium and brass specialist, Nicholas has performed and taught throughout the United Kingdom, Europe, Australia, Africa, the Far East, Canada, and the United States.
-He has appeared with such groups as the BBC Philharmonic, Hallé Orchestra, United States Marine Band (“The President’s Own”), the London Symphony Brass, and the Canadian Brass.
-In addition, he has been featured with nearly every major brass band throughout the world and many wind bands, especially in university settings with the United States, where he has been equally acclaimed for his teaching and clinic work.
+As one of the world’s most recognized masters of the euphonium and a brass specialist, Nicholas has performed and taught throughout the United Kingdom, Europe, Australia, Africa, the Far East, Canada, and the United States.
+He has appeared with such groups as the BBC Philharmonic, the Hallé Orchestra, the United States Marine Band (“The President’s Own”), the London Symphony Brass, and the Canadian Brass.
+In addition, he has been featured with nearly every major brass band throughout the world and many wind bands, especially in University settings within the United States, where he has been equally acclaimed for his teaching and clinic work.

 As a Conductor he has enjoyed phenomenal success on the contest and concert platform and has conducted at the most prestigious music events including the Harrogate International, Cheltenham and City of London Festivals.
 He made his BBC Proms debut in 2007 and has conducted on numerous critically acclaimed CDs including Black Dyke/Elgar in which he shared the baton with Sir Colin Davis.
 He made his New York conducting debut at the Centennial Memorial Temple in 2016, and in June 2017 made his debut at the Glastonbury Festival.